dotnet/linker/docs/design/reflection-flow.md

 ## Cross-method annotations

 To document reflection use across methods, we'll introduce a new attribute `DynamicallyAccessedMembersAttribute` that can be attached to method parameters, the method return parameter, fields, and properties (whose type is `System.Type`, or `System.String`).
-The attribute will provide additional metadata related to linker-safety of the parameter or field.
+The attribute will provide additional metadata related to linker-friendliness of the parameter or field.

 (When the attribute is applied to a location of type `System.String`, the assumption is that the string represents a fully qualified type name.)